23220 Chagrin Blvd., Suite 476, Beachwood, OH, 44122 chris@emilyjerryfoundation.org 440.289.8662

 b.
 Proof of employment as a pharmacy technician during the last 12 months; or

-2. For a person with a delinquent license who did not practice as a pharmacy technician within the last 12 months:
+2. For an individual who did not practice as a pharmacy technician within the last 12 months:

 a.
 Take and pass a Board-approved pharmacy technician examination, and